Ray Rice's wife rips media as video puts NFL on defensive

 “These jerseys will save us money on toilet paper this week,” Hersh’s Pizza and Drinks said on its Facebook page.

-Reporting by Steve Ginsburg in Washington; Editing by Bill Trott and Dan Grebler
+Reporting by Steve Ginsburg in Washington; Additional reporting by Peter Cooney in Washington; Editing by Bill Trott, Dan Grebler and Eric Walsh